danrusei/algorithms_with_Go/stack/README.md

 ### GO

-* create a Struct with a slice
+* create a a new type named Stack, which is a slice of ints
-* push method to add to the stack
+* create push method to add an element to the Stack
-* pop method to remove an element from the Stack
+* create pop method to remove the element from the Stack

-### Python